Teucrium marum: Description

-Teucrium marum will live through the winter in the open, on a dry soil and in a good situation, when the frosts are not severe, though it is frequently killed in hard winters if unprotected by mats or other covering.
-Older plants can shrub 3 or 4 feet high if grown in a mild climate.
+Teucrium marum will live through the winter in the open, on dry soil and in a good situation, when the frosts are not severe, though it is frequently killed in hard winters if unprotected by mats or other covering.
+Older plants can grow 3 or 4 feet high if grown in a mild climate.

 Teucrium marum has a similar effect on cats to catnip.

 Taxonomy

 Teucrium mare is part of a complex of three subspecies :